obiba/mica-doc/web-user-guide/admin/system/indexing.rst

 .. note::
   In order to keep the inferred annotations of individual studies up-to-date, the order of indexing must be as follows:

   #.
-Index the collected datasets resulting in indexing the associated vatiables.
+Index the collected datasets which will index their associated vatiables as well.

   #.
 Index the individual studies to update the inferred variable annotations.